P-Mbugua/BAND-OF-SAUTI-SOL/README.md

                                          PETER MBUGUA N

-                                         DESCRIPTION OF THE PROJECT This a simple webpage that contains details of the Sauti sol band. it talks about the biography of the Sauti Sol band and aslo members biography and their personal life. it also entails the most favorite songs from the band and the artist that the band has been collaborating with to bring out their aim of upholding our culture as people of Africa.
+                                         DESCRIPTION OF THE PROJECT This a simple webpage that contains details of the Sauti sol band. it talks about the biography of the Sauti Sol band and also the members biography and their personal life. it also entails the most favorite songs from the band and the artist that the band has been collaborating with to bring out their aim of upholding our culture as people of Africa.
+The web page has also the links to the songs that are my favorite.

+MIT License

+Copyright (c) [year] [fullname]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.